Serving all 26 counties across Ireland

 Optus Glean provides flood cleanup for all property types:

-- Healthcare facilities — HIQA-compliant decontamination.
+• Healthcare facilities — HIQA-aligned decontamination.
 Medical equipment protection.
 Priority response for patient-facing areas.

 For properties that have suffered flood damage and are now vacant, our carpet and floor cleaning services can restore flooring that has been affected by water but not beyond repair.